 Beurre Salé : Now this one is for the salty lover.
 Hailing from Brittany, salt content is pretty substantial with over 3%...you'll certainly find a salt crystal or two floating around in this one!

 Beurre Sec : This one is all about the fat content - and usually used in professional production.
 You have minimum of 84 % vesus 82%.
 It's mostly used for the famous 'la pâte feuilletée'.

 Which Butter is Better?

-There are two names to remember: Yves Bordier and Beurre d’Echire.
-Bordier butter is our personal favorite and made by a man that has devoted his life to making butter, so he knows his stuff.
+If you are looking for something a bit more 'mainstream' there are two names to remember: Yves Bordier and Beurre d’Echire.
+Bordier butter is a favorite and made by a man that has devoted his life to making butter, so he knows his stuff.
 Bordier butter hails from Brittany and is rich, creamy and bright yellow, but you can also find some really interesting riffs on the buttery theme, such as piment d’espelette, yuzu and Madagascar vanilla.

 Beurre d’Echire is produced in the West of France and is 84% butterfat.
 It also holds an AOC status (check out our blog on food labels here to find out more) which ensures that the 66 farms which produce it are held to the highest of standards.
 The taste is a cross between sour cream and sweet cream.
 One final note: Do yourselves a huge favor and choose beurre demi-sel, which literally translates to “half salt.”
 Salted butter will change your life!
 We use it in baking for a delicious sweet/salty result and it's especially tasty just smeared on bread.